Horse Bedding and Stabling Introduction

 How to clean and maintain horse bedding

-Clean horse bedding is important to maintain a healthy environment for your horse.
-It is also important to avoid wasting bedding materials.
+Clean horse bedding is important to maintain a healthy environment for your horse and to avoid wasting bedding materials.
 For this reason, you should remove bedding only when it is soiled.

-You can sift manure with a pitchfork and replace it with clean shavings if necessary.
+If necessary, you can sift manure with a pitchfork and replace it with clean shavings.

-If you choose a dirt floor for your horse’s stall, you should remove any manure that has settled into the ground.
+If you choose a dirt floor for your horse’s stall, remove any manure that has settled into the ground.
 Then, use a pitchfork to spread the clean shavings across the floor.

 You should also check for any puddles or patches of manure and remove them.

-In addition to removing soiled bedding, you can use it as fertilizer.
-Horse manure is a great source of organic material so it can be used in gardens and fields.
+In addition to removing soiled bedding, horse manure can be used as fertilizer.
+It is a great source of organic material, so it can be used in gardens and fields.

 When spreading it, use a pitchfork similar to a rake to spread it evenly.
 If you do not have access to a rake, you can use rubber mats instead.
 They are softer and can absorb urine.

-You may want to remove all manure and dirty bedding from the stall for a more thorough cleaning.
+For a more thorough cleaning, you may want to remove all manure and dirty bedding from the stall.
 You can also put down a disinfectant or odor-control solution.

 Then, let the floor dry completely before re-bedding the stalls.